bparanj/crystal/computer/networking/dhcp-map.md

 3. Some older devices or browsers might not support mDNS.
 In this case, you'll need to use the IP address.
 4. If you're using a virtual machine or some network configurations, you might need to set up port forwarding.

 This setup is for local network use only.
-It won't make your server accessible from the internet unless you set up port forwarding on your router (which isn't recommended for security reasons unless you know what you're doing).
+It won't make your server accessible from the internet unless you set up port forwarding on your router (which isn't recommended for security reasons).